-I could really use some advice, as all the inquiries I’ve made by telephone to (your online competitors), have been met with folks that apparently don't know the products that they sell very well.
+I could really use some advice, as all the inquiries I’ve made by telephone to (your online competitors) have been met with folks that apparently don't know the products that they sell very well.
 I have a couple of basic questions.
 I've got an original clawfoot tub in my 1911 home that I've been estimated $750 - $950 to restore (i.e. sandblast and re-plate the feet, sand & coat & paint the exterior, and of course new interior) by reputable dealers in my area of Portland, OR.
 For a few hundred dollars more I could just buy a new tub from you folks or ???
 What am I missing here.
 Other than the fact that I can know my tub is original, wouldn't the benefit of having a baked on porcelain-enamel finish over an acrylic enamel (car paint?) be worth it?
 Do the new tubs in this price range look cheaper than original?
 And also, what about other high dollar manufacturers?
 How are their products superior?
 When asked this question, most have answered that they are American made, as this tells me something tangible about their quality.
 Or they say the name costs a lot.
 In my experience, Brooks Brothers suits are better made than Sears suits, Sony is better than Suny, and Honda is better than Hyundai, and someone can explain to me why.
 To this point no one can tell me why on cast-iron tubs.
 If I've got to spend $2,500 to $3,500 on a tub, for superior quality, I'll just have mine refinished.
 If the cheaper ones are just as "good" I'll buy new.
-Please help a.s.a.p.
+Please help a.s.a.p."

 You bring up a lot of good concerns and questions.
 Let me try to answer what I think is the main issue: Should you refinish your old tub or buy a new one?

-Simple answer: Unless your particular vintage clawfoot tub has some sentimental or historic value OR the original porcelain is in excellent condition, I would purchase a new tub without question.
+Simple answer: Unless your particular vintage clawfoot tub has some sentimental or historic value or the original porcelain is in excellent condition, I would purchase a new tub without question.

 Furthermore, different manufacturers built millions of clawfoot tubs between roughly 1890 and 1940 and their quality varied quite a bit.
-I just can not talk to the issue of whether an antique tub is built better than a modern tub simply because there are too many variables to make a general statement.
+I can't talk to the issue of whether an antique tub is built better than a modern tub simply because there are too many variables to make a general statement.
 Our real expertise is in defining affordable, higher standards for the manufacture of new claw foot tubs.
 I can, therefore, address your question as to quality of our tubs versus any other modern brand of tubs.

--the extremely high-quality porcelain we use has excellent acid/alkali resistance which creates an outstanding finish and brilliant color quality.
+- The extremely high-quality porcelain we use has excellent acid/alkali resistance, which creates an outstanding finish and brilliant color quality.

 I hope I answered your questions,